rmmariano/vgi_ws_pauliceia/README.md

 This project has made in Python 3 and use [VirtualEnvWrapper](http://www.arruda.blog.br/programacao/python/usando-virtualenvwrapper/) to facilitate the environment.

-To create a new virtualenv:
+To create a new virtualenv with Python 3:

 $ mkvirtualenv vgi_ws_pauliceia

+$ mkvirtualenv -p /usr/bin/python3 vgi_ws_pauliceia

 To switch the environment: